 By the time you’re done, you should have a clear outline of your ideal client.

-A funnel is a journey that your ideal client will take on the way to getting to know, like, and trust you.
+A marketing funnel is a online “journey” that ideal client takes on the way to getting to know, like, and trust you.

 - Can we meet in person?

 - Will you be hosting a workshop or live stream?

 - Am I being introduced to you by someone that I know already?

 - Did I find you on YouTube?